Mediawatch: Hillsong's firestorm and the Murdoch press

 But Eternity understands, sadly, that there will be more to this story.
 Lentz’s mistress asked for others to come forward.
 And more are almost certainly doing just that and the Sun now claims that they have found three.

 One aspect that media are not highlighting is that this is an example of a church exercising church discipline dealing with broken marriages.
-Hillsong has done it before with one of their original pastors, Pat Mesiti and key worship leader Geoff Bullock.
+Hillsong has done it before with one of their original pastors, Pat Mesiti.
 (The details of their leaving Hillsong are just as messy as Lentz’s and not exactly the same).
 For many worried that Christian standards are not always upheld in various churches, this is a silver lining to the storm.

 The press may not have read the Hillsong statement carefully.
 Or it’s just that sex does, indeed, sell.
 Yet this dismissal appears to be for reasons wider that the marriage breakdown.
 There will be lessons for the rapidly-expanding Hillsong network to learn.
 Katelyn Beatty’s commentary at Religion News Service points out that narcissism – what she calls the “hot pastor problem” – is a particular difficulty, or temptation for megachurch pastors

 One person that could have been a victim of Lentz’s downfall – pop star Justin Bieber – may have escaped the spiritual fallout.

 According to Vanity Fair (another New York outlet deeply into celebrity reportage), Beiber had separated from Lentz some time ago.
 Vanity Fair’s source said,“At one point, [Lentz] was in Australia with Bieber at a bar with his shirt off and doing shots… He’s new age and modern, but shots and taking off your clothes in public places?
 Come on.”